What is API Testing?

 API testing is one of the most popular testings in the software development process because it has many advantages

 - API is a trend of the testing

 - Easy GUI integration

-There're many tool to perform the API testing, QTP is one of the best tool to do this test.
-Although QTP has some disadvantages, but QTP is still a very powerful tool for API testing with its benefits
+There’re many tools to perform the API testing, QTP is one of the best tools to do this test.
+Although QTP has some disadvantages, QTP is still a very powerful tool for API testing with its benefits